We spent an inspiring day in the studio with this Newlyn-based painter. Watch our video interview.

 My son did a fine art degree and I remember telling him off in a motherly way for getting his clothes covered in paint.
 He said that when he goes into the studio, he wants to feel good in what he’s wearing.
 What he said has changed my opinion.
 I love fashion, textiles and fabric.
 If I have a pair of jeans that I feel good in I think why not wear them in the studio.
 If you’re wearing clothes that you love then you will work better.
 I have ruined a lot of expensive items.

-Where is your favourite off-the-beaten-track place you go to relax?
+Where is your favourite off-the-beaten-track place to go and relax?

 I have two places.
 One is to walk to the end of Newlyn Pier.
 It’s fantastic because you can’t go any further.
 The sea is on the other side, you can sit at the end of the pier and you’re looking out and there is a big wide world out there.
 They have massive chunks of wood under this dark, sort of galvanised bit at the end.
 I sit there, have a rollie, look out at the sea and switch off.